 daughter, Tamera Mankini and Frances Eldene Wolski)

-Above from left to right are Bill Cody, an unidentified man, Wally Wales, and Jay Wilsey (Buffalo Bill, Jr.) is kneeling.
-This was probably taken sometime in the mid 1920s during a Pathé Company/Pathé Exchange exhibitor/distributor get-together.
+Above from left to right are Bill Cody, an unidentified man, Wally Wales, and kneeling is Jay Wilsey (Buffalo Bill, Jr.).
+This was taken circa 1927 during a Pathé Company / Pathé Exchange exhibitor / distributor get-together.
 The back of this still has a notation of "Jean Brainerd Okla City" which may be the unidentified man.
 Wilsey's early silents for Lester F. Scott, Jr.'s Action Pictures were distributed by Weiss Brothers - Artclass, then Associated Exhibitors, and beginning about 1926, Pathé Exchange handled the westerns.
 In addition to Wilsey, Wally Wales was also starring in a series for Scott and Action Pictures.
 Circa 1927, Bill Cody also did a few silents for Pathe.
 There's a few more photos of Wilsey, Cody and Wales from this Pathe meeting in the Old Corral section on Buffalo Bill, Jr.

 Following the Goldburg series, Cody made two pictures for Pat Powers' Associated Exhibitors, THE GALLOPING COWBOY, and KING OF THE SADDLE, released in 1926.
 That same year, he made ARIZONA WHIRLWIND for Myron Selznick through Pathe Pictures before forming his "Bill Cody Film Corporation" company.
 Probably the best of this series was BORN TO BATTLE (1927), with Cody doing some nice stunt riding and work with the bullwhip.

 With the silent era coming to a close, Pathe dropped Cody's releases scheduled for the 1928 - 1929 season, leaving him without any work.
 However, he obtained a contract with Universal for three detective yarns that rounded out his silent career.
 He also toured with the Miller Bros.
 101 Ranch Show in 1929 and was on the main card when Miller opened in Kansas City in March of that year.
 In 1930, Cody was introduced to sound, appearing in his first talkie, UNDER TEXAS SKIES, a Bob Custer starrer for W. Ray Johnston's Syndicate Pictures that also featured former silent star Lane Chandler.
 It was a somewhat bizarre and dark film with Cody held captive most of the time by an ape-like mute (Bob Roper).
 Not an auspicious start for the former silent star.